boltops-tools/terraspace-docs/_docs/config.md

 title: Config
 ---

 The `config/terraform` folder is for common configurations.
-All files in the folder that end with `.tf`, `.rb` and `.tfvars` get materialized and included with the deployed module.
+All files in the folder that end with `.tf`, `.rb` and `.tfvars` get built and included with the deployed module.
 Common examples:

 * [Backend Config]({% link _docs/config/backend.md %}): configure which backend to use by default.
 IE: S3
 * [Provider Config]({% link _docs/config/provider.md %}): configure which provider to use by default.
 IE: AWS